blurymind/YarnClassic/README.md

 Win64 and MacOS: https://github.com/YarnSpinnerTool/YarnEditor/releases/latest

-# ⚙️ To compile and run web app on localhost from source:
+# ⚙️ Compile and run web app on localhost:
 Make sure you have nodejs installed.
 Then from the root folder
 ```
 npm install

 npm start
 ```
+You can access it on your smartphone too if it is on the same wifi network

 # To build web app:
 ```
 npm run build

 ```
+you will find it in the /dist folder

 # To compile and run electron app:
+First of all you need to have compiled the web app (see previous steps)
 ```
 cd electron